Gerseneck/weaponmasterresources/README.md

 To install this resource pack, paste the zip file in the `.minecraft/resourcepacks` folder.

+currently working on a version compatible with the `Chime` fabric mod.

 # Licence

 This project is licensed under the terms and conditions of GPL v3.0.